Thinking that we are steadfast and immovable is easy in the quiet times, but when our life is falling apart it seems like an impossible goal.

 How do we cope with massive, insurmountable problems, or dangers?

-2. Signs of the end of the world, but having peace in our troubles
+2. Signs of the end of the world and how to remain steadfast

-Jesus said in His ‘End of the world teaching’:
+Jesus said in his teaching on the end of the world:

 You will hear of wars and rumours of wars, but see to it that you are not alarmed.Matthew 24:6-8 NIV